rkohli3/india-famafrench/docs/index.rst

-The Indian Stock market has 21 stock exhanges, Bombay Stock Exchange (`BSE <http://www.bseindia.com/>`_) and National Stock Exchange (`NSE <https://www.nseindia.com>`_) being the most prominent out of them offering high liquidity for investment.
+The Indian Stock market has 21 stock exchanges, Bombay Stock Exchange (`BSE <http://www.bseindia.com/>`_) and National Stock Exchange (`NSE <https://www.nseindia.com>`_) being the most prominent out of them offering high liquidity for investment.
 Currently as of September 2017 the Market Capitalization for 5,828 companies listed on BSE is approximately US$ 1.94 Trillion [#]_.
 Whereas the Market Capitalization for 1,681 companies listed in NSE is approximately US$ 1.7 Trillion as of March 2017.